myhelix/jama-mcp-server/README.md

 # Jama Connect MCP Server (Unofficial)

 This project provides a Model Context Protocol (MCP) server that exposes read-only tools for interacting with a Jama Connect instance.
-It acts as a wrapper around the official [Jama Software `py-jama-rest-client`](https://github.com/JamaSoftware/py-jama-rest-client) library.
+It acts as an MCP wrapper around the official [Jama Software `py-jama-rest-client`](https://github.com/JamaSoftware/py-jama-rest-client) library.

 **Disclaimer:** This is a third-party, open-source project and is not officially affiliated with or endorsed by Jama Software.